gitedmond/X-Stock-Bot/README.md

 ## Features
 - Monitors stock market trends for the specified stock symbol (e.g., SPY).
-- Alerts and identifies Golden Cross and Golden Death Cross events by calculating intersections via sign change of two most recently appended elements in an array `diff`
+- Alerts and identifies Golden Cross and Death Cross events by calculating intersections via sign change of two most recently appended elements in an array `diff`
 - Tweets real-time updates to an X account.

 ## Prerequisites